 Moisture Pt 2:

-If the environment you train in is cool and dry and/or you wear moisture-wicking training shirts, you’re less likely to have moist contact with the chest strap.
+If the environment you train in is cool and dry and/or you wear moisture-wicking training shirts, you’re less likely to have moist skin contact with the chest strap.

 This means you may often get incorrect or sporadic readings, especially at the beginning of workouts.
 So adding moisture to the electrode area on the skin-side the strap as well as the front of the strap becomes even more important to ensure the best connectivity and highest level of accuracy during training.